-The European Regulation (UE) 2015/2120 of 25 November 2015 laying down measures concerning open internet access entered into force on 30 April 2016.
+The European Regulation (EU) 2015/2120 of 25 November 2015, laying down measures concerning open Internet access, entered into force on 30 April 2016.

-The text introduces the guiding principles of open Internet access and net neutrality into European legislation: on the one hand, equal and non-discriminatory treatment of Internet traffic and, on the other, all end users' (i.e. consumers and content providers) right to distribute and to access the information and content of their choice.
+The text introduces the guiding principles of open Internet access and net neutrality into European legislation: on the one hand, equal and non-discriminatory treatment of Internet traffic; and on the other hand, all end users' (i.e., consumers and content providers) rights to distribute and to access the information and content of their choice.